carolineleac/spin-lab-site/content/lab-manual.md

 Open publications

 It is our lab policy to use pre-prints unless this is not possible.
 We aim to submit pre-prints simultaneously with the initial submission to the journal.
 Pre-prints are updated with every major revision to the manuscript that comes as a result of the reviews.

-We publish open-access whenever possible, and always when essential.
-Both the UK Research Evaluation Framework and UK research funders have rules about making papers publicly available.
+We publish open-access whenever possible and always abide by UK research funders rules about making papers publicly available.

 Open code

 All computational code should be freely available on the GitHub or similar at the time of publication.

 Open data

 Data should be shared on a public repository at the time of publication.

+---